Chef Marcel Desaulniers ’65, A Successful Career

 “I attribute my success in life to three things,” says Marcel Desaulniers.
 “A great upbringing, my service in the Marine Corps, and the CIA.”

 And what success he’s had.
-The former executive chef and co-owner of The Trellis Café, Restaurant, and Grill in Williamsburg, VA, Marcel is also a prolific cookbook author perhaps best known for Death by Chocolate.
+The former executive chef and co-owner of The Trellis Bar and Grill and the former owner of MAD About Chocolate, both located in Williamsburg, VA, Marcel is a prolific cookbook author perhaps best known for Death by Chocolate.
 In addition, Marcel, his restaurant, and his books have racked up an impressive list of industry accolades, including an Ivy Award, induction into Nations Restaurant News‘s Fine Dining Hall of Fame, IFMA’s Silver Plate Award, and four James Beard Foundation Awards.

 In between it all, for more than 20 years, he has somehow found time to actively support his alma mater.
 Now a Trustee Emeritus and Life Fellow of the Institute, Marcel has mentored students; twice delivered the commencement address (including at his daughter’s—Danielle ’96—graduation); performed a demo for the CIA’s Great Chefs Series; put on a fundraising dinner for The Trellis’s 10th anniversary to benefit the college; and served on the Alumni, Executive, Long-Range Planning, and Educational Policy Committees of the Board of Trustees.
 Fittingly, in 1996 he received the CIA’s Lifetime Achievement Award.